nachopedraza1/nachopedraza1/README.md

 <h1 align="center">Hi 👋, I'm Juan Pedraza</h1>
 <h3 align="center">

 Web developer with more than 3 years of experience in creating innovative digital solutions.
 Expert in the design and development of interactive websites and high performance web applications.
-Extensive knowledge in Front-End and Back-End technologies Experience in API integration and user experience optimization.
-Passionate about technical problem solving and committed to continuous learning to keep up with the latest trends in web development.
-Effective collaborator in multidisciplinary teams and a strong results-oriented work ethic.
+Extensive knowledge in Front-End and Back-End technologies.
+Experience in API integration and user experience optimization.
+Passionate about technical problem solving and committed to continuous learning to keep up with the latest trends.

 </h3>
 <h3 align="center">Languages and Tools:</h3>